-Dubuque Wahlert's boys tennis coach and a staple of the Dubuque tennis community died this morning at her Dubuque home surrounded by family after a three-year fight with cancer.
+Dubuque Wahlert’s boys tennis coach and a staple of the Dubuque tennis community died Wednesday morning at her Dubuque home surrounded by family after a three-year fight with cancer.

 “There’s moments in your life that you’ll always remember, and when I think of the relationship Julie had with the boys and our team, that made it truly special,” said Wahlert assistant coach Eric Lucy.
 “Julie said many times that those years were some of the most enjoyable years of her life.
 She had so much fun with those boys.
 She couldn’t wait to get to practice and couldn’t wait for the meets.
 Even in the offseason, you could see the excitement and glimmer in her eye.

 “She always had that infectious smile and positive attitude and cared more about others.
 We were all blessed to have her in our lives and should be modeling those same traits in our daily lives.”

 Westercamp, 64, made a splash in her first year as coach at Wahlert in 2016, leading the Golden Eagles to a record-tying ninth state championship.
 In February 2017, she was diagnosed with stage 3 pancreatic cancer, and friends, family and former students donated more than $45,000 through an online fundraising campaign to help with medical costs.

 In October 2017, Westercamp underwent a whipple procedure that helped her overcome her diagnosis.
 After a one-year hiatus, she returned to her coaching post.
 In June 2018, she led the Golden Eagles to a record 10th boys tennis state championship.